What's the Difference Between 1099 and W2?

 3. An electrician contracted multiple times yearly to address power outages in an office building.

-When To Issue a 1099?
+When to Issue a 1099?

 Employers should issue a 1099 form to individuals or businesses that provide services but are not business employees.
 Independent contractors are often employed when projects or assignments have defined start and end times; there is no guarantee of continuous work, no set working hours, or the work can be carried out without direct supervision.

-When Should 1099s Be Sent Out?
+When should 1099s be Sent Out?

-Per IRS guidelines, employers are obligated to issue a 1099 to independent contractors/workers who earned more than $600 in non-employment compensation by January 31 of the following year.
-Form 1099-NEC is distributed to the worker or business providing services and the IRS.
+As per IRS guidelines, employers must issue a 1099 to independent contractors/workers who earned more than $600 in non-employment compensation by January 31 of the following year.

-What Is a W-2 Tax Form?
+What is a W-2 Tax Form?

 The W-2 tax form is an annual information return issued to employees by their employer.
 It details taxable wages, income tax withholding, and Social Security & Medicare tax withholding.

 Additionally, the form outlines various employee benefits, some taxable and some tax-free, and includes information on state income tax withholding.
-Businesses are required to file a W-2 for each employee, irrespective of the total compensation paid throughout the year.

-What Is a W-2 Employee?
+What is a W-2 Employee?

-In tax terms, a W-2 employee is compensated through their employer's payroll, with payroll taxes deducted throughout the year.
 By January 31, the W-2 employee receives the Form W-2, which encompasses details regarding taxable compensation, tax withholdings, and potential deductions related to employee benefits like employer-sponsored health coverage or contributions to 401(k) plans.

 Examples of employees who typically receive a Form W-2 include: